-Task 4 - Group discussion (up to 10 minutes)
+Task 4 (up to 10 minutes)

-Three candidates discuss topics given to them by the examiner.
-Candidates are not informed of the exact discussion topic in advance, but will be required to discuss possible ways of approaching a problem or situation such as finding a job or preparing for an interview.
-The discussion at this level must include contributing constructively to discussions, expressing views constructively and planning action with others.
-The examiner acts as facilitator, guiding the conversation appropriately to ensure the candidates have the opportunity to meet these assessment criteria.
+Three candidates discuss a topic given to them by the examiner.
+Candidates discuss possible ways of approaching a problem or situation (evaluating options, expressing their views and coming to an agreement about the best way forward).
+The discussion at this level must include exchanging relevant information, contributing constructively to discussions and expressing views constructively.
+The examiner acts as a facilitator, guiding the conversation appropriately to ensure the candidates have the opportunity to meet the assessment criteria.